-In 2010, the US National Hurricane Center updated this scale (now called the Saffir-Simpson Hurricane Wind Scale), and defined hurricane intensity on wind speed only.
-The scale ranges from category 1 for a weak hurricane to category 5 for the strongest hurricane (Table 16-1).
-A description of the expected damage for each category is in Table 16-2.
+In 2010, the US National Hurricane Center updated this scale (now called the Saffir-Simpson Hurricane Wind Scale), and defined hurricane intensity on wind speed only (Table 16-1).
+The scale ranges from category 1 for a weak hurricane to category 5 for a strong hurricane.
+Table 16-2 has a description of the expected damage for each category.

+16.2.2.
 Typhoon Intensity Scales